AscendNTNU/control_hook-detection/README.md

 *********************

-Using an Arduino UNO and a simple electric circuit, we can detect if the left and/or right hook on the Drone has contact with the antenna module
+Using an Arduino UNO and a simple electric circuit, we can detect if the left and/or right hook on the Drone has contact with the antenna module.
+This Arduino is set up as a ROS node.

 *********************